-PILI is excited to welcome nine fall Law Student Interns who will work 200 hours during the semester at legal service agencies in Chicago.
+PILI is excited to welcome eight fall Law Student Interns who will work 200 hours during the semester at legal service agencies in Chicago.

 In addition to funding these Interns, PILI ensures quality supervision by experienced agency attorneys, and provides extra educational, networking and mentoring opportunities.
 This program helps Interns launch successful public interest law careers while also helping the Intern’s agency increase their impact.